williamtroup/Syntax.js/README_NUGET.md

 [![coded by William Troup](https://img.shields.io/badge/coded_by-William_Troup-yellow)](https://github.com/williamtroup)
 </h1>

-> A lightweight, and easy to use, JavaScript syntax highlighter!
+> A lightweight, and easy-to-use, JavaScript library for code syntax highlighting!

 ## What features does Syntax.js have?